9 Things Doctors Wish You Knew About Shoveling Snow

 Don’t eat a big meal before shoveling snow

 Your gut will demand more blood to digest food, so you have less available for your heart.
 “This adds more strain to an already strained system,” Dr. Sitafalwalla says.
-Avoid moderate or heavy alcohol use before shoveling snow as well.
-People may think the alcohol will warm them up, but the liquor is actually constricting the blood vessels, creating more back pressure on the heart.
+Don’t shovel when you’ve been drinking, either: People may think the alcohol will warm them up, but the liquor is actually constricting the blood vessels, creating more back pressure on the heart.

-Stephen Kopecky, MD, professor of medicine at Mayo Clinic in Rochester, Minnesota, says people should begin getting in shape a few months prior to when they anticipate having to shovel snow.
+Professor of medicine, Stephen Kopecky, MD, at Mayo Clinic in Rochester, Minnesota, advises getting in shape a few months prior to when you anticipate having to shovel snow.
 As physically taxing shoveling snow can be, those who exercise often and don’t have any pre-existing heart conditions can usually complete the task without major problems.
 For those who are inactive, Dr. Kopecky says they have a 70 to 80 percent higher risk of having a heart attack while shoveling that those who are active on a regular basis.
 Here are 15 weird things that happen to your body in the winter.

 Do a warm-up

 If a major snowstorm is in the forecast, make sure to shovel a few times throughout the storm (if it’s safe!) instead of waiting until it’s over.
 Shoveling or blowing smaller amounts of snow more frequently is less taxing than shoveling heavier and wetter snow all at once.
 Remember: Push the snow across the driveway and don’t lift it, says Dr. Kopecky, since lifting the snow raises blood pressure.
-Here are 11 surprising facts you never knew about snow.
+If your blood pressure is high, consider these natural remedies that may help.

 What to do if you feel discomfort

 “If you feel discomfort—chest pain, chest tightness, and shortness of breath—stop shoveling,” Dr. Kopecky says.
-If the discomfort does not go away within five minutes, and you have medications for a pre-existing heart condition, take you pills.
-Also try finding someone to sit with until symptoms dissipate, so you’re alone if something happens.
+If the discomfort does not go away within five minutes, and you have medications for a pre-existing heart condition, take your pills.
+Also try finding someone to sit with until symptoms dissipate, so you’re not alone if something happens.
 Dr. Kopecky advises individuals to go to the emergency room if discomfort persists for 20 minutes after shoveling.
+(Here’s why a heart attack is more likely in the winter.)

 Consider getting someone to clear the snow for you